Contact Us for a Free Consultation (213) 542-0979

 When you consult with an attorney, it's crucial to be honest.
 Start by stating the issue clearly: ' This is what they're accusing me of.
 Here's what I actually did.
 How can you help me? ' This approach is more effective than defending what they're claiming you did wrong.

 I don't really have anything to attach it to at that point.
 I'm going to be shaking my head, going, alright, why are you telling me this?
 Why are you telling me that?
-First, please tell me what they're claiming you did wrong, and we'll get that flushed and ferreted out.
-Then the next thing is we're going to talk about exactly what really happened, what some of your defenses might be, and start making some moves to protect your rights, your reputation and your liberty.
+First, please tell me what they're claiming you did wrong, and we'll investigate and resolve the issue.
+Next, we will discuss exactly what happened, some of your potential defenses, and begin taking steps to protect your rights, reputation, and liberty.

-So, when it comes to lying to the police, it could be a clearer answer.
-Other times I see lying to the police as a problem is what we call obstruction of justice.
-That's where you're trying to block the police from doing their job.
+So, when it comes to lying to the police, a clearer answer may be warranted.
+At other times, I see lying to the police as a problem, which is what we call obstruction of justice.
+Obstruction of justice is a serious offense where you're trying to block the police from doing their job, such as diverting them onto some tangent while they're trying to make an arrest or collect evidence during an investigation.

-You're trying to get them off on some tangent while they're trying to deal with making an arrest, collecting evidence during an investigation, and that, a lot of time, I do see obstruction of justice charges being filed against federal criminal defendants.
-Very rarely, am I seeing that charge at the state level.
+For instance, if you're trying to divert the police's attention while they're trying to make an arrest or collect evidence during an investigation, that could be considered obstruction of justice.
+Often, I see obstruction of justice charges being filed against federal criminal defendants.
+Very rarely am I seeing that charge at the state level.

 It's a question of fact whether or not lying to the police is or is not a crime, but it could be a situation where you're helping the police prove a crime against you.
 So, you lie to the police when they ask you about whether or not you were involved in some sort of criminal activity; they then get some information and evidence against you that shows that you're lying, and that's going to help them prove the case against you.

-Because they're going to be able to show a jury that this guy is lying, he's telling the truth.
+Because they will be able to show a jury that this person is lying, he's telling the truth.
 He has a consciousness of guilt.
-He knows he did something wrong and that's why he lied to us, and therefore, he is guilty of the crime that we're charging him of.
+He knows he did something wrong, and that's why he lied to us; therefore, he's guilty of the crime for which we're charging him.
+This can significantly impact the jury's perception of your innocence or guilt.

-So, the implications of lying to the police can be severe.
+So, the implications of lying to the police can be severe, underscoring the gravity of the situation.
 It's crucial to seek legal guidance.
-Refrain from speaking to the police or anyone else about your situation.
+Refrain from discussing your situation with the police or anyone else.
 Let your attorney lead you through the process and help you navigate it safely.